devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step2.md

 }
 </pre>

+Now you have to open another terminal.
+Click on the cd command twice and you will change to &#39;devonfw/workspaces/main/devonfw/workspaces/main/httprestserver/server&#39; in terminal 2 automatically.
+The first click will open a new terminal and the second one will change the directory.
+Alternatively you can click on the &#39;+&#39;, choose the option &#39;Open New Terminal&#39; and run the cd command afterwards.

+`cd devonfw/workspaces/main/devonfw/workspaces/main/httprestserver/server`{{execute T2}}

+Start the server in terminal 2 by running the 'maven' command 'mvn spring-boot:run'.

+Because this terminal runs the server we will not use it for any other command.

+`devon mvn spring-boot:run`{{execute T2 }}

+This will take some time.

 * In above example we have created VisitormanagementRestService and it&#39;s implementation i.e. VisitormanagementRestServiceImpl using JAX-RS standard.
 * Here, &#34;VisitormanagementRestServiceImpl.java&#34; is annotated with @Named to make it a spring-bean.